1. Crescent Head to Bellbrook

 Enjoy a simple seaside breakfast and coffee from The Point Café while you watch surfers gliding along one of the longest waves in Australia, then wander along the business strip to browse the handful of creative coastal boutiques offering a variety of beach-inspired women’s fashion.

-If you’re feeling active, grab your board and tackle the waves (beginners can book lessons and hire boards from On Point Surf School or via the Surfaris Surf Camp).
+If you’re feeling active, grab your board and tackle the waves (beginners can book lessons and hire boards from On Point Surf School, Crescent Head Learn to Surf or via the Surfaris Surf Camp).
 If surfing’s not your jam, have a hit of golf at one of Australia’s most picturesque courses (warning: the view may be distracting!).
 If not, join the locals and spend the rest of the afternoon floating in Killick Creek at high tide.

 Day Two: Back Road Adventure